Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Further Questions

 \section{Further Questions}

-In this paper we deal with a particular case in the symplectic cone of $\Mucccc$, namely the edge $MA$, when $\mu >1$ and $c_i=\frac12$ for all $i \in \{1,2,3,4 \}$.
-A very natural question is whether there are other points in the symplectic cone of $\Mucccc$ where not all the generators of the fundamental group of $\Symp_h(\Mucccc)$ can be represented by Hamiltonian circle actions, similarly to what happens along some points of the edge $MA$.
-For example, it is possible to check that along the edge $MD$, where $\mu=1, c_1=c_2=c_3=\frac12 >c_4$ there are no circle actions, since it is not possible do draw any graph representing such an action.
-Indeed, if we forget the $4^{th}$ blow-up, this case corresponds to the monotone case in $\Symp_h({S^2 \times S^2\#\,3\overline{ \bbcp}\,\!^2})$ and it is well-known that there are no Hamiltonian circle actions in this case.
+In this paper we deal with a particular case in the symplectic cone of $\Mucccc$, namely the edge $MA$, when $\mu >1$ and $c_i=1/2$ for all $i \in \{1,2,3,4 \}$.
+A very natural question is whether there are other points in the symplectic cone where the fundamental group of $\Symp_h(\Mucccc)$ is not generated Hamiltonian circle actions, similarly to what happens along some points of the edge $MA$.
+For example, it is possible to check that along the edge $MD$, where $\mu=1, c_1=c_2=c_3=1/2 >c_4$ there are no circle actions.
+On one hand there are no graphs representing Hamiltonian $S^1$-spaces along this edge.
+However, the graph only encodes equivariant blow-ups.
+Not having such graphs does not a-priori rule out the possibility of \emph{exotic} circle actions, obtained by equivariant blow-ups corresponding to parameters $\mu',c_1',c_2',c_3',c_4'$ such that the symplectic manifold corresponding to these parameters is symplectomorphic to the symplectic manifold corresponding to the parameters $\mu,c_1,c_2,c_3,c_4$.
+On the other hand, \emph{exotic} circle actions were ruled out, first, by Pinsonnault in \cite{Pin2} and later by Karshon-Kessler-Pinsonnault in \cite{KKP}.
+Note that if we forget the $4^{th}$ blow-up, this case corresponds to the monotone case in $\Symp_h({S^2 \times S^2\#\,3\overline{ \bbcp}\,\!^2})$ and it is well-known that there are no Hamiltonian circle actions in this case.
 In fact this symplectomorphism group is contractible (see \cite{Eva}).
-However, by the work of \cite{LiLiWu2} we know that the rank of the fundamental group of $\Symp(\Mucccc)$ along the edge $MD$ is 5, so none of these 5 generators can be realized by a circle action.
+However, by the work of \cite{LiLiWu2} we know that the rank of the fundamental group of $\Symp(\Mucccc)$ along the edge $MD$ is 5, so none of these 5 generators can be represented by circle actions.
 Moreover, we believe that there is a neighbourhood of the monotone point $M$, including points in the generic case, such that the generators of the fundamental group of $\Symp(\Mucccc)$ cannot all be realized by circle actions.
 The main reason appears to be that one circle action of the type $z_{0,i}$ or $z_{1,i}$ for some $i \in \{1,2,3,4 \}$ always have to be included in the set of generators, in order to have the required number of generators, but this implies that there must exist a fixed sphere with positive area in class $B-E_j-E_k- E_\ell$ or $B-F-E_i$, that is, $ \mu -c_j-c_k-c_\ell > 0$ or $\mu -1 -c_i >0$, respectively.
 However this condition does not necessarily hold for all points in the symplectic cone, in particular, for points close to the monotone point $M$.